DanWehr/recompyle/README.md

 After calling wrapped function
 ```

+For full information on the signature required for the wrapper, see the [CallWrapper protocol](recompyle/rewrite/rewrite_function.py).

 Only the `wrapper` parameter of the `wrap_calls` decorator is required, and there are a number of optional parameters to control which calls will be wrapped.
 The full set of parameters includes:

 - `wrapper` (Callable): Function or method that will wrap all calls inside target function.